daniel-vera-g/latex-markdown-templates/README.md

 # Latex markdown template

-This repository is a small collection of personal templates for use with latex or markdown for editing and python scripts to automate the populating process.
+This repository is a small collection of:

+1. Personal templates for use with latex or markdown
+2. Python scripts to automate the populating process

 Each directory contains a working template and example PDF output.